PierreLansonneur/HU_calibration/README.md

 # HU_calibration

-CT numbers to density/chem. compo. using the stoichiometric method (Schneider2000)
+CT numbers to density/chem. compo. using the stoichiometric method (Schneider2000).
-This code creates conversion files for TOPAS
+This code creates conversion files for TOPAS toolkit.